 Dr. John Cairns is an internationally recognized molecular biologist who provided new insights into the natural history and epidemiology of cancer, as well as the prevention of the disease.

-Dr. Cairns was a professor of microbiology in the Department of Cancer Biology at HSPH from 1980 to 1991 (The department no longer exists, but its work continued first in the Department of Cancer Cell Biology and now by the Department of Genetics and Complex Diseases).
+Dr. Cairns was a professor of microbiology in the Department of Cancer Biology at HSPH from 1980 to 1991 (The department no longer exists, but its work continued first in the Department of Cancer Cell Biology and now by the Department of Molecular Metabolism).
 Dr. Cairns drew attention to the role of environmental factors in cancer development, demonstrating dramatic differences in cancer incidence rates between countries.
 He emphasized that the majority of common cancers are preventable and worked as an early advocate for improved cancer screening and prevention methods.

 Before coming to HSPH, Dr. Cairns was the director of the Mill Hill Laboratories of the Imperial Cancer Research Fund in London, UK.
 There he was engaged in research on agents that damage DNA in an effort to better understand the role of chemicals in cancer production.
 He conducted important work with E. coli, describing the bacterium’s ability to become resistant to a specific class of mutagens and demonstrating that this adaptive response results from a system that can repair DNA damage from these mutagens.